-HTM 5112 Graduate Education and Research
+HTM 5112 Hospitality and Tourism Graduate Education and Research

-Prerequisites: Graduate students only or consent of instructor.
-Description: Systematic introduction to the competencies of graduate education and research in hospitality and tourism education and management.
+Prerequisites: Master's degree students only or consent of instructor.
+Description: Systematic introduction to the competencies of graduate education and research in hospitality and tourism education and administration.
 Previously offered as HRAD 5112.